khulnasoft/integrations-core/openmetrics/README.md

 | `namespace`      | The namespace to prepend to all metrics.                                                                                                                                                                                                                                 |
 | `metrics`        | A list of metrics to retrieve as custom metrics.
 Add each metric to the list as `metric_name` or `metric_name: renamed` to rename it.
 The metrics are interpreted as regular expressions.
 Use `".*"` as a wildcard (`metric.*`) to fetch all matching metrics. **Note**: Regular expressions can potentially send a lot of custom metrics. |

-Starting in Datadog Agent v7.32.0, in adherence to the [OpenMetrics specification standard][11], counter names ending in `_total` must be specified without the `_total` suffix.
+Starting in Khulnasoft Agent v7.32.0, in adherence to the [OpenMetrics specification standard][11], counter names ending in `_total` must be specified without the `_total` suffix.
 For example, to collect `promhttp_metric_handler_requests_total`, specify the metric name `promhttp_metric_handler_requests`.
-This submits to Datadog the metric name appended with `.count`, `promhttp_metric_handler_requests.count`.
+This submits to Khulnasoft the metric name appended with `.count`, `promhttp_metric_handler_requests.count`.

 This check has a limit of 2000 metrics per instance.
-The number of returned metrics is indicated when running the Datadog Agent [status command][6].
+The number of returned metrics is indicated when running the Khulnasoft Agent [status command][6].
 You can specify the metrics you are interested in by editing the configuration.
 To learn how to customize the metrics to collect, see [Prometheus and OpenMetrics Metrics Collection][7].

-If you need to monitor more metrics, contact [Datadog support][8].
+If you need to monitor more metrics, contact [Khulnasoft support][8].

 ### Validation